THE REWARD OF SACRIFICING

 (Illustration) Awhile back I read a story about a brother and sister that played ‘Noah’s Ark’ in their backyard pool.
 They used a shoebox for the Ark and after the Flood they wanted to make a sacrifice like Noah.
 The boy wanted to offer up his sister’s doll, but she refused.
 The girl wanted to sacrifice her brother’s G.I.
 Joe, but he wouldn’t do that.
 So they compromised.
 They found a filthy, mangled, one-eyed stuffed sheep.
 One of them was overheard saying, “Here let’s sacrifice this.
 We don’t want it anyway.”

 Do you know what an acceptable sacrifice is?
-It’s something to which we attach value.
+It’s something that contains value.
 A sacrifice isn’t something we have no use for, and thus we offer it to God.
-That’s called, ‘taking out the trash.’
+That’s called, “Taking out the trash.”
 God doesn’t operate a thrift store where we can dump our junk and then expect a reward from him.
 He rewards us when we surrender what is precious.

-Let me mention three people who knew how to give to God.
+(Transition) I want to mention three people who knew how sacrifice:

-And then, look at David’s sacrifice.
-When Solomon’s Temple was built, one scholar estimated that David contributed over three billion dollars for its construction.
-I’ve heard of some tremendously wealthy Christians, one amassed sixteen billion dollars through his enterprises, but I’m not aware of anyone contributing three billion dollars to God’s work.
-No wonder God said David was “after His heart.”
-No wonder the book of Ezekiel says God will seat David at Christ’s right hand to help govern the nations during Christ’s Millennial Reign.
+3. And third, look at David’s sacrifice.
+When Solomon built the Temple, one scholar estimated that David contributed over three billion dollars for its construction.
+I’ve heard of some tremendously wealthy Christians, one amassed 100-billion dollars through his enterprises, but I’m not aware of anyone contributing three billion dollars to God’s work.
+No wonder God said David was “after his heart.”
+And it’s no wonder that Ezekiel wrote how God will seat David at Christ’s right hand to help govern the nations during Christ’s Millennial Reign.

-Our sacrifices touch God’s heart and move His hand.
-You can be assured that God has never ignored one tithe check or one sacrifice you have made for His cause—not one!
+Oh yes, our sacrifices touch God’s heart and move his hand!
+You can be assured that God has never overlooked one tithe check or one sacrifice you have made—not one!

-(Transition) So if sacrifices are essential to the Christian Faith and God rewards our sacrifices, how does God reward them?
-Let’s examine that from God’s Word.
+(Transition) So if sacrifices are essential to the Christian Faith and God rewards our sacrifices, then how does he reward them?
+Let’s examine that from Scripture.

 III.
 How God Rewards Sacrifice